+Own Checks

-- Own Checks As noted above, an account holder is well-advised to regularly check his/ her positions in both CAs and in fiat held in the account.
-If the custodian is simply safeguarding the private key on behalf of the customer, then the customer can use the public key to receive CA of the same type and safely monitor the CA balance through a block explorer. - Financial Audits If the custodian is a centralised trading platform or fund manager, then it may not be possible for the customer to monitor their individual balance through a public key.
+As noted above, an account holder is well-advised to regularly check his/ her positions in both CAs and in fiat held in the account.
+If the custodian is simply safeguarding the private key on behalf of the customer, then the customer can use the public key to receive CA of the same type and safely monitor the CA balance through a block explorer.

+19 Token swaps can occur in two situations: 1. crypto asset is being moved from one blockchain to another (for example EOS which moved from Ethereum to its own chain); 2. the original token smart contract is being replaced by another smart contract with different functionality.
+The crypto asset holder may in some cases be required to actively participate in the token swap within a certain time frame, otherwise the right to claim the new tokens may be lost.

+12 | GLOBAL DIGITAL FINANCE

+18 For example a "Service Organization Control" (SOC) audit.
+A SOC 1 Type I and a SOC 1 Type II both report on the controls and processes at a service organization that may impact their user entities' internal control over financial reporting.
+The main difference is that a SOC 1 Type I report is an attestation of controls at a service organization at a specific point in time, whereas a SOC 1 Type II report is an attestation of controls at a service organization over a minimum six-month period.

+Financial Audits

+If the custodian is a centralised trading platform or fund manager, then it may not be possible for the customer to monitor their individual balance through a public key.
 Only an audit may prove the actual balance.
+As such it is important to check whether the custodian is subject to an annual external audit.

+Controls Audits

+It is important to differentiate a financial statement audit from an internal controls audit.
+The lack of independent controls reports, specifically SOC 1 reports, presents a major hurdle for the serviced organisations in getting a clean audit opinion.20

+Capital

+The financial position of the custodian will be determinative in case of material loss of uninsured customer assets.
+An account holder should, therefore, understand the capitalization of the custodian in addition to its licensing status and its insurance coverage discussed above.

+Conflicts

-As such it is important to check whether the custodian is subject to an annual external audit. - Controls Audits It is important to differentiate a financial statement audit from an internal controls audit.
-The lack of independent controls reports, specifically SOC 1 reports, presents a major hurdle for the serviced organisations in getting a clean audit opinion.20 - Capital The financial position of the custodian will be determinative in case of material loss of uninsured customer assets.
-An account holder therefore best understand the capitalization of the custodian in addition to its licensing status and its insurance coverage discussed above. - Conflicts If the custodian has a series of related operations or businesses under the same corporate roof, it is important to understand area where conflict may exist as well as conflict management procedures such as segregation of certain businesses from others.
+If the custodian has a series of related operations or businesses under the same corporate roof, it is important to understand areas where conflict may exist or arise, as well as conflict management procedures such as segregation of certain businesses from others.